jchiare/job-search/README.md

 Note: The live application only works with the "engineer" job.

+#### User Story

+As a person who is looking for a job with the US government, I want to view all related jobs which includes the application links, so I can easily apply to those jobs.

 ## Web application, form, and reporting
 - Basic HTML with some CSS and JavaScript sprinkled in.
 - Can view in `applications/web/templates/app_template.html`